akatendra/KWPPExperience/README.md

-# Web Scraping with Requests and save into word-file #
+# Web Scraping with Requests and save into xlsx-file #
-Web Scraping blog posts and saving scraped info into word-file.
+Web Scraping information from website and saving scraped info into xlsx-file.
 Learning project.
 ***
 ### The project is built on libraries: ###
 BeautifulSoup

 Requests

+openpyxl

+os
 ***